-- 140. This Appendix does not apply (do not complete items o through e) If the state does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the state uses to elicit information on the health and welfare of individuals served through the program.
+If the state does not operate a Critical Event or Incident Reporting and Management Process, describe the process that the state uses to elicit information on the health and welfare of individuals served through the program.

-b.
+b. .
 State Critical Event or Incident Reporting Requirements.
 Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations, and policies that are referenced are available to CMS upon request through the

-To safeguard the health and welfare of each approved waiver participant, the State Medicaid Agency, on an ongoing basis, identifies, addresses and seeks to prevent the occurrence of abuse, neglect and exploitation (ANE) and other critical incidence.
-To assure the health, safety, and well-being of each waiver participant, the case management entities (CMEs) shall engage in a multidisciplinary treatment team (MDT) meeting with each waiver participant quarterly and, on an ad hoc basis when needed.
-To mitigate the waiver participant's health and welfare when a critical incident occurs, it is mandatory for all case management entities to complete a critical incident report and investigate the incident each time a waiver participant has been involved in a critical incident that jeopardizes his or her health, safety and well-being.
-Upon knowledge of the critical incident, a report must be completed within 3 business days.
+To safeguard the health and welfare of each approved waiver participant, the State Medicaid Agency, on an ongoing basis, identifies, addresses, and seeks to prevent the occurrence of abuse, neglect, and exploitation (ANE) and other critical incidences.
+To assure each waiver participant's health, safety, and well-being, the case management entities (CMEs) shall engage in a multidisciplinary treatment team (MDT) meeting with each participant quarterly and ad hoc when needed.
+To mitigate the waiver participant's health and welfare when a critical incident occurs, all case management entities must complete a critical incident report and investigate the incident each time a waiver participant has been involved in a critical incident that jeopardizes his or her health, safety, and well-being.
+Upon knowledge of the critical incident, a report must be completed within three business days.
 Each case management entity is provided access to the critical incident report (CIR) developed by the State Medicaid Agency (SMA).

 The Critical Incident Form has automatic fill-in responses through drop-down box options.
 The form is accessible through the CAP Business system.
-The CAP Business system will track receipt of all critical incident reports to assure timeline is adhered.
-State Medicaid Agency staff will also follow-up to assure the identified waiver participant is receiving the necessary services as identified through the recommendation of the incident report.
+The CAP Business system will track receipt of all critical incident reports to assure the timeline is adhered to.
+State Medicaid Agency staff will also follow up to assure the identified waiver participant is receiving the necessary services as identified through the recommendation of the incident report.

-Level of reporting is managed by two incident levels: Level I and Level II.
+Two incident levels manage the level of reporting: Level I and Level II.